Silver Clay or Precious Metal Clay

-All of the stunning silver jewellery designs you see on our website are created from the same material – precious metal clay or PMC as it is otherwise known.
-There are a couple of different brands of PMC, we have always used Art Clay Silver.
-When the business was first established we used a fine silver PMC as that was all that was available.
+All of the stunning silver paw print jewellery designs you see on our website are created from the same material – silver clay or precious metal clay (PMC) as it is otherwise known.
+There are a couple of different brands of silver clay, we have always used Art Clay Silver.
+When the business was first established we used a fine silver clay as that was all that was available.
 A few years later a slow drying variation of Art Clay Silver was released so we moved to this as it gave us extra working time and was a superior product to the original.

-Upon firing, the organic binder and water burn away, leaving the silver and copper particules to melt and fuse together, giving the sterling silver.
+Upon firing, the organic binder and water burn away, leaving the silver and copper particles to melt and fuse together, giving the sterling silver.
 Art clay silver is a very versatile material to work with and it can be rolled out flat, cut into various shapes and moulded into what ever shape you would like.
 Each piece of silver jewellery we create goes through 14 different stages to get from art clay silver to your finished shiny sterling silver jewellery showcasing your pet’s unique paw print.

 All of the silver chains, cufflink backs, jump rings and findings we use are sterling silver and those over the legal weight limit are hallmarked.
 The silver charms/pieces we create are all under the legal hallmarking weight of 7.78g and are therefore not required to be hallmarked.

 We are constantly updating and adding to our beautiful range of jewellery designs so be sure to keep checking back to see what is new.
 Have you seen our latest collection of jewellery encasing a little of your pet’s fur or cremation ashes in silver and resin?
 If not, do check it out, we have some truly beautiful designs that really help you keep your furbaby with you forever.